tbogdala/mindmeld/README.md

 * Streaming responses so you can see the AI generate it's response in real-time.
 * Extensive set of AI samplers: temp, top-k, top-p, min-p, tail free sampling, locally typical sampling, dynamic temperature, DRY and XTC.
+* Automatic chat formatting rules pulled from the GGUF model itself if available with the ability to override the format.

 ## Instructions